kevingbb/ukth-appinn-containerapps-orderapi/README.md

       }
 ```

-We've fixed the code so that the message received is now actually being sent and we've packaged this up into a new container ready to be redeployed.
+We've now fixed the code so that the message received is now actually being sent and we've packaged this up into a new container ready to be redeployed.

 But maybe we should be cautious and make sure this new change is working as expected.
 Let's perform a controlled rollout of the new version and split the incoming network traffic so that only 20% of requests will be sent to the new version of the application.